ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 └────────┴───────────┴────────┘
 ```

-*Tip - Polars has powerful string operations with `pl.col("column").str`.*
+*Tip - Polars has no concept of index - a `pl.DataFrame` is a table with each column having the same data type, with no column being more or less special than another.*

+*Tip - you can use `pl.DataFrame.to_pandas()` to convert a Polars DataFrame to a Pandas DataFrame.
+This can be useful to slowly refactor a Pandas based pipeline into a Polars based pipeline.*

 ## Pandera

-Pandera is a tool for data validation and testing of Pandas and Polars - it's an alternative to Great Expectations or assert statements.
+**Pandera is a tool for data quality of DataFrames**- it's an alternative to Great Expectations or assert statements.

 Pandera allows you to define schemas for your data, which can then be used to validate, clean, and transform your data.
 By defining schemas upfront, Pandera can catch data issues before they propagate through your analysis pipeline.

-First let's create a schema for some sales data:
+Let's create a schema for some sales data.
+We define column names, types, and data quality checks like if null values are acceptable, numeric upper and lower bound constraints and check accepted values for categorical data:

 ```python
 import polars as pl